 ARNOLD: That's also part of what makes a diesel engine more efficient.
 It's a higher pressure, more complete combustion of the fuel, and so you can drive around 30 percent farther on every gallon of fuel that you put in the tank.
 And in recent years, a lot of European car companies have been perfecting the diesel and making it a lot cleaner and more quiet.

-Ms. ANYA TASCHNER (Sales Person, Colonial Volkswagen): I'm going to start up the 2009 Jetta clean diesel.
+ANYA TASCHNER: I'm going to start up the 2009 Jetta clean diesel.

 ARNOLD: Yeah, that's got some pick up.
 Are we going to go down 93 or -

-Ms. REBECCA LINDLAND (Auto Analyst, IHS Global Insight): We are definitely getting more diesels available in the U.S. One of the biggest obstacles though is the state of California which has not decided yet if they're comfortable with the level of carcinogenics that diesel puts out, basically does it cause cancer?
+REBECCA LINDLAND: We are definitely getting more diesels available in the U.S. One of the biggest obstacles though is the state of California which has not decided yet if they're comfortable with the level of carcinogenics that diesel puts out, basically does it cause cancer?

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.